San Diego International Airport: Runway

 To appease the concerns of the airport's neighbors regarding noise and to head off any ensuing lawsuits, a curfew was implemented in 1979 whereby takeoffs are only allowed between 6:30 a.m. and 11:30 p.m.
 Outside these hours, they are subject to a large fine.
+However, law enforcement, emergency, fire or rescue aircraft, and medical flights can operate normally.
 Arrivals are permitted 24 hours per day.
-While several flights have scheduled departure times before 6:30 a.m., these are pushback times, and the first takeoff roll does not occur until 6:30 a.m.

 Ground transportation

 The airport is on North Harbor Drive, which is accessible from Interstate 5 northbound via the Hawthorn Street exit and southbound via the Sassafras Street exit.
-Short-term parking is located in front of both terminals: Terminal 2 has covered parking plaza and an outdoor lot, while Terminal 1 only has an outdoor lot.
-Long term parking is on North Harbor Drive to the east of the terminals and is served by shuttle buses.
+Parking garages are located in front of both terminals and each has around 5,200 spaces.
+The airport also offers valet service curbside at the terminals.
 Both terminals have designated areas for taxis and ride-share pickups.

 Public transportation

-There are four public transportation options:
+There are three public transportation options: